Tammy Tell Me True: Production

 Sandra Dee was announced for the lead role in September 1960.

+The Welsh singer Dorothy Squires wrote the words and music to the title song "Tammy Tell Me True".

 Reception

 The Chicago Tribune called it "calculated cuteness... relieved by a likeable performance from Sandra Dee."
 The Washington Post called it "infinitely inferior to the first Tammy, everything about the film is false, especially the aggressive Sandra Dee, whose primpsy whimsy wardrobe cannot disguise the acquisitive gaze in her give-away eyes."

 In a 1974 interview, Gavin criticised the film but said it "haunts the tube like a permanent miasma.
 You can't do worse than that."